 Iron and steel workers face the hazards of taking a possible fall.
 Also flying objects accidentally released by other co-workers and even an impact from a piece of heavy equipment.
 Even if you are the most careful worker on the job site, accidents can still happen.
 In the United States, the occurrence of job related fatalities are now even higher in the group of aging construction workers.

 Iron workers over the age of 45 have a higher accident rate than the younger workers

 This is due to the normal conditions that aging brings to the table.
 Such as slower reflexes to react to danger or a possible accident.
 Other conditions are some loss of muscle strength and reduced vision and hearing.
 These can alert a worker to danger and make a fast decision what to do.
 All this is perfectly normal and it is simply brought on by the aging process.
 Never the less it increases the odds of having a serious job related accident.
 Also consider medical conditions are more prevalent in the above 45 age class.

+The continued movement of heavy building materials such as steel girders by cranes or forklifts could knock them off a highly elevated floor.
+Also being trapped between loads could accidentally crush them between two objects.
 A good sense of balance is crucial and any fear of heights can cause a panic situation that could increase the odds of a fall.
-If a worker is on a high rise building project with heights sometime over 100 floors, a fall to the ground could unfortunately spell certain death.
+If a worker is on a high rise building project with heights sometime over 100 floors.
+A fall to the ground could unfortunately spell certain death.

 Can the insurance companies charge an additional premium when applying for life insurance for iron workers?